AdaptCharm/blackhole-UD/README.md

    ```
    docker-compose up -d
    ```

-## Configuration

-Edit the `config.ini` file in `/opt/blackhole-ud` to set up your specific configuration:

-- Set the correct API keys and URLs for SABnzbd, Radarr, Sonarr, and Lidarr instances
-- Configure the NZB import and root directories
-- Set up the Rclone VFS URL if you're using cloud storage

 ## Usage

 Once the container is running, it will automatically monitor the specified NZB import directory and organize files based on your configuration.